jackson-mizusaki/Destrux/MATH.md

 ![T_{j}^{(n)} = \sigma_{ij}n_{i}](https://render.githubusercontent.com/render/math?math=T_%7Bj%7D%5E%7B(n)%7D%20%3D%20%5Csigma_%7Bij%7Dn_%7Bi%7D)

 The Cauchy stress tensor is evaluated at a single spatial point, and so the traction vector gives the stresses encountered at the point

+# Finite Elements
+By discretizing a body, it is easier to calculate forces and stresses without much inaccuracy.
+Subdivide the body into a volume mesh comprising multiple elements, and then calculate forces on each element.

+## Calculating force